bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

-Information about each object, such as the coordinates of center position, radius, size, and color in RGB, HSV, and L*a*b* color spaces will be recorded in file objects_summary.tsv in the workspace.
+Information about each object, such as the coordinates of center position, radius, size, and color in RGB, HSV, and L*a*b* color spaces will be recorded in :file:`*.objects.tsv` files in the workspace :file:`justdeepitws/outputs` folder.
 Python or R can be used to visualize summarization results, such as the projected area of each plant and the color of each plant over time.